axibase/atsd/api/data/series/downsample.md

 ## Downsampling Algorithm

 The algorithm processes samples in increasing order of timestamps.
-Each sample could be accepted or rejected by the algorithm.
+Each sample is accepted or rejected by the algorithm.
 Accepted samples constitute the resulting series.
-To decide if a sample should be accepted or rejected the following conditions are checked sequentially.
+To accept or reject a sample the following conditions are checked sequentially.

 **1.**
 The following samples are accepted: